Savvy Senior Travelers

 Carry an extra pair of eyeglasses if you wear them, and bring along a magnifying glass if it'll help you read detailed maps and small-print schedules.
 A small notebook is handy for jotting down facts and reminders, such as your hotel-room number or Metro stop.
 Doing so will lessen your anxiety about forgetting these details, keeping your mind clear and uncluttered.

 If you wear hearing aids, be sure to bring spare batteries — it can be difficult to find a specific size in Europe.
-If your mobility is limited, you'll find more tips and resources in Resources for Disabled Travelers.
+If your mobility is limited, see Travelers with Disabilities for tips and resources.

 Senior Discounts: Just showing your gray hair or passport can snag you a discount at many sights, and even some events such as concerts.
 (The British call discounts "concessions"; look also for "pensioner's rates.")
 Always ask about discounts, even if you don't see posted information about one — you may be surprised.
 But note that at some sights, US citizens aren't eligible for senior discounts (partly because the US is notorious for not reciprocating).